1.1. In this Contract, the following definitions apply:

 4.1.2. the information provided by the Agency Worker in any registration document and CV is accurate, complete and not misleading;

-4.1.3. the Agency Worker has disclosed to Fusion any unspent criminal convictions and, if the Assignment falls within the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975, any spent convictions;
+4.1.3. the Agency Worker has disclosed to Fusion any unspent criminal convictions and, if the Assignment falls within the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975, any spent convictions (subject to the filtering rules);

 4.1.4. the Agency Worker has accurately disclosed any security clearances which the Agency Worker holds;